pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/5_binary_heap_n_priority_queue/2_priority_note.md

 - using heap
     - better and efficient approach
     - provides order as to what element to searve next
-    - instead using pure values as node in heap, a class node will be used this time around **
+    - instead of using pure premitive values as node in heap, a class node will be used this time around **

 #### Confussion